 Walk and Turn: The WAT (walking a straight line) is also a divided attention test and it suffers from the same flaws as the OLS.
 Many defendants must walk imaginary lines in near-complete darkness over uneven surfaces.

 Florida law defines proof beyond a reasonable doubt as “an abiding conviction of guilt” that odes not waiver or vacillate.
 In other words, after hearing from both the prosecutor and defense attorney, a juror must find overwhelming evidence of guilt.
 If a Tampa defense attorney establishes reasonable doubt in just one juror’s mind, the defendant will probably be found not guilty.

 Count On Experienced Lawyers

 Prosecutors are often hard-pressed to prove guilt beyond a reasonable doubt with just circumstantial evidence.
-For a free consultation with an experienced criminal defense attorney in Tampa, contact The Matassini Law Firm, P.A.
+For a free consultation with an experienced DUI attorney in Tampa, contact The Matassini Law Firm, P.A.
 We routinely handle cases in Hillsborough County and nearby jurisdictions throughout the Tampa Bay area.

 Nicholas G. Matassini, a former prosecutor, is Board Certified in Criminal Trial Law by the Florida Bar and is AV Rated by Martindale-Hubbell.
 He is a life member of the National Association of Criminal Defense Lawyers, Florida Association of Criminal Defense Lawyers, and the Hillsborough County Association of Criminal Defense Lawyers.